michaelact/work-everywhere/README.md

 # Working Everywhere

+> [!CAUTION]
+> Work Everywhere is not production-ready, only for a college assignment.

 ## Overview

 The **Working Everywhere** application is a Next.js-based project management dashboard.
 It helps teams organize tasks, monitor project progress, and search for specific projects.